 You also interviewed an ex-black magic practitioner in another episode.

 Initially, I was very scared lah.
-When I heard about an ex-black magic practitioner, I was like, oh my gosh, he has fully given it up?.
+When I heard about an ex-black magic practitioner, I was like, oh my gosh, he has fully given it up?
 So I was actually very, very scared to see him.
 But when I interviewed him, he was a nice guy and he has stopped his practice entirely.
-But it so happened that for his case, he didn’t do it to people.
+But it so happened that in his case, he didn’t do it to people.
 He came from a place where he was always very engrossed in horoscopes.
 He got so absorbed that he suddenly learned about black magic and he did it upon himself — he did it to make himself look young; he didn’t do it to people.
 That was the difference, so I was quite comforted in that sense.
 He was trying out for a bit, but realised he went too far and wanted to stop it.
 But it wasn’t that easy to stop.
 It turned him very crazy after that.